Murder of Özgecan Aslan: Response

 The case became a cause célèbre in Turkey as a marker of the violence against women and was compared to the 2012 Delhi gang rape and murder case.
 The brutality of the murder especially caused a public outcry, with thousands of protesters taking to the streets across Turkey.

 In Tarsus, a mob tried to lynch the suspects as they were arrested by the police.
-The funeral of Özgecan was attended by around 5000 people and women defied the imam in the funeral by attending the prayer together with the men and carrying the coffin of Özgecan, against the religious tradition.
+The funeral of Özgecan was attended by around 5000 people.
+Women defied the imam in the funeral by attending the prayer together with the men and carrying the coffin of Özgecan, against the religious tradition.